barbara-wachek/Challenge_portfolio_BW/README.md

 ###### The result of the first attempt at the test [GET ISTQB (Purpurowy)](https://getistqb.com/#quizzes): 10/14

 ## Task 2: Selectors

+Goals:

+✅ learn what selectors are,
+✅ find out where to look for selectors,
+✅ learn the xPath record,
+✅ understand what to follow to identify the “best” selectors.

 #### Subtask 2:
-The purpose of this task is to analyze this [web page](https://scouts-test.futbolkolektyw.pl/en/login?redirected=true) elements to create effective selectors.
+The purpose of this subtask is to analyze this [web page](https://scouts-test.futbolkolektyw.pl/en/login?redirected=true) elements to create effective selectors.

 **scouts_panel_text_xpath**
 + //h5